code3-dev/dengvpn/docs/user-guide.md

 ### Can I use my own Xray configuration?

-Currently, the application only supports VMESS URLs.
+Currently, the application only supports Xray URLs.
 Direct Xray configuration support is planned for future releases.

 ### How many devices can I use?